JinchengLiang/DLminiproject/README.md

 ## Accuracy

 Symbol `-` means that the value is the same as the value of the previous row, so the change of the value can be obvious and clear.
+Folder `Trainable_Parameters_Analysis` includes the number of parameters of some models.

 | Model            | Acc  |Params   |N|B           | C                 |$F_i$|$K_i$|P|LR   |E|
 |----------------- |------|---------|-|------------|-------------------|-|-|-|-----|---|